 Homeowners, civic, and citizen associations within the South County area are invited to be members.
 The Federation's membership area is bounded on the south by the Occoquan River, on the north by Fort Belvoir, the Fairfax County and Franconia-Springfield Parkways, on the east by the Potomac River, and on the west by Lee Chapel Road.
 Residents of neighborhoods that do not have a formal association are also invited to join the Federation and participate in its activities through a non-aligned caucus.
 Click here for information on joining the South County Federation.

 Starting in January 2013, The Federation will meet on the second Tuesday of each month, except in August, at 7:30PM in the Media Center of the South County Secondary School , 8501 Silverbrook Road, Lorton, VA.
 Visitors are welcome to observe our meetings.
-The next meeting will be held on Tuesday, June 14th, 2016 at 7:30 p.m at the South County High School in the media room.
-Click here for agenda.
+The next meeting will be held on Tuesday, September 13th, 2016 at 7:30 p.m.

 In addition to the monthly meetings, various activities, such as the annual Lorton Fourth of July parade are sponsored by the South County Federation.